johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 Way&trade;* of getting predictable results in the exact way I wanted, so that's what I'll describe next.

+{{< note >}}

+You don't *need* to set all this up manually if you don't want to; you can just use the WinUAE configuration file from my [shader pack](files/WinUAE-Commodore-1084S-ShaderPack-v3.zip).
+This is what I actually recommend doing.
+However, these instructions are educational and necessary if you need to troubleshoot issues or or want to create your own customised presets.

+{{< /note >}}

 This is what your **Display** settings should look like.
-These are the settings for PAL; of course, you could also use NTSC, and you might want to use windowed mode or a different vsync method.
-But the rest must be set *exactly* as shown, and all the **Brightness**, **Contrast**, **Gamma**, etc. settings _must_ be at zero (otherwise they'll screw up things royally when we get to the shader and colour profile setup later).
+These are the settings for PAL with no interlacing emulation; we'll tackle NTSC and interlacing later.
+Of course, you might want to use windowed mode or a different vsync method, but the rest must be set *exactly* as shown.
+The **Brightness**, **Contrast**, **Gamma**, etc. settings _must_ be at zero, otherwise they'll screw up things royally when we get to the shader and colour profile setup later.
 Ticking the two **Centering** checkboxes surely seems enticing, but I recommend against it as it will lead to all sorts of problems when switching resolutions or moving screens vertically (we can always adjust the image position manually in the **Filter** settings if needed).

 {{< figure name="img/winuae-display.png" nameSmall="img/winuae-display.png"
     captionAlign="center" alt="WinUAE Display settings" >}}